xxz619/blog/_posts/2020-08-11-how_to_setup_a_jekyll_website.md

    - Type: `cd <your blog name>`
    - Example: `cd felicia_blog`

-- Now we're going to start our website on our localhost by navigating to: `localhost:4000`.
+- Now we're going to start our website on localhost by navigating to: `localhost:4000`.
 To actually start up the website for the first time, you need to type `bundle exec jekyll serve`.
 Once it's running, you'll see in the terminal `Server address: http://127.0.0.1:4000/` or something similar.
 Hit `ctrl` + click and it should take you to the basic jekyll website at that location.
 After that, you only need to type `jekyll serve` to start up the website.

 ## What's Included in the Basic Jekyll Blog